Cecil R. King: Congress

+Retirement and death

-After nearly twenty-seven years of service, King was not a candidate for re-election in the 1968 House elections to the 90th United States Congress.
+After nearly twenty-seven years of service, King was not a candidate for re-election in the 1968 House elections to the 91st United States Congress.
 His successor, Glenn M. Anderson, won a close election by a slim two percent margin.
 On March 17, 1974, King died of a stroke at a nursing home in Inglewood, California, at the age of 76.
 He was then interred in Inglewood Park Cemetery in Inglewood, California.